-The Baseline Assessment in the PDD fails to adequately assess whether the use of supercritical technology without CDM benefits is a "realistic and credible alternative."
+The Baseline Assessment in the PDD erroneously concludes that the use of supercritical technology without CDM benefits is not a "realistic and credible alternative."
 Supercritical combustion is a quite mature and well-established technology.
 Supercritical processes have been in commercial use since the 1960s and have achieved broad global penetration.
-There are now over 500 supercritical units in operation worldwide, representing more than 20 percent of installed units.
+There are now over 500 supercritical units in operation worldwide.
+20 representing more than 20 percent of installed units.21